 The POGIL Project is a professional development organization for educators.
+It became a 501(c)3 organization (tax-exempt nonprofit) in 2012.
 There are numerous ways for interested educators to take advantage of the project:

 More experienced practitioners may also: